Disclaimer: This is Untrue.

 * "Ancient Buddhist Texts Mucalinda" http://www.ancient-buddhist-texts.net/English-Texts/Exalted-Utterances/2-Mucalindavaggo-01.htm

-The third thing supporting this theory could be Gautama's shaved head, which resembles the head of a snake.
-Contrary to common ideas of Gautama Buddha's matted hair, Gautama shaved his head, although Yahweh generally recommends long hair to receive telepathy.
+The third factor supporting this theory could be Gautama's shaved head, which resembles that of a snake.
+Contrary to the common depiction of Gautama Buddha with matted hair, Gautama shaved his head, despite Yahweh generally recommending long hair to enhance telepathic reception.

-7 Vasala Sutta, 1.
-The Snake Chapter, Sutta Nipata (116-), Khuddaka Nikaya, Sutta Pitaka, Tripitaka of the Pali Canon tells as follows.
-In this discourse, "the Blessed One" means Gautama.
-"Brahmins" are practitioners of ancient Hindu priests, while ancient Hinduism and brahmins dominated India at the time.
+The Vasala Sutta, Chapter 1: The Snake Chapter, in the Sutta Nipata (116 -), Khuddaka Nikaya, Sutta Pitaka, and Tripitaka of the Pali Canon states the following.
+In this discourse, "the Blessed One" refers to Gautama.
+"Brahmins" are practitioners of ancient Hindu priesthood, and ancient Hinduism and the Brahmins dominated India at the time.

 "Thus have I heard: On one occasion the Blessed One was residing at Anathapindika's monastery in the Jeta Grove, near Savatthi.
 Then in the forenoon, the Blessed One having put on His robes, carrying His bowl and outer robe, went into Savatthi for alms.
 Now at that time, in the house of the brahmin Aggikabharadvaja, a fire was burning, and an offering was being prepared.
 Then the Blessed One, while on his alms round, came to the brahmin Aggikabharadvaja's residence.
 The brahmin seeing, the Blessed One approaching afar, went to Him and said this: 'Stay there, you shaveling, stay there you wretched monk, stay there you outcast.'
 When he spoke thus, the Blessed One said to the brahmin: 'Do you know, brahmin, who an outcast is and what the conditions that make an outcast?'"